ryanlowdermilk/DoD-Copilot-Chat-Workshop/USCG/README.md

 #### Technical Steps
-1. Open Excel with [sample maintenance dataset](/USMC/sample%20data/scenario3_equipment_readiness.xlsx) and review the data.
+1. Open Excel with [sample maintenance dataset](/USMC/sample%20data/scenario3_equipment_readiness.csv) and review the data.
+2. Create a table in Excel: Select the data range, then click **Insert > Table** (or press Ctrl+T) and confirm the range includes headers.
-2. Upload the sample dataset or copy data range and paste into Copilot Chat.
+3. **Option A - Copy/Paste:** Copy the table data range and paste into Copilot Chat.
+   **Option B - Drag/Drop:** First save the file as an Excel workbook (.xlsx) with **File > Save As**, then drag and drop the .xlsx file into Copilot Chat.
-3. Use progressive prompts to generate insights.
+4. Use progressive prompts to generate insights.
-4. Copy suggestions back to Excel to create charts.
+5. Copy suggestions back to Excel to create charts.
-5. Verify patterns match data.
+6. Verify patterns match data.

 #### Facilitation Notes
 > 💡 **Tips:**